Choosing an eCommerce platform for your business isn’t a decision to be taken lightly.

 In fact, the platform goes beyond responsiveness with their approach.
 It’s turned towards Progressive Web Apps (PWAs) to improve time effectiveness.
 Plus, Magento’s PWAs tap into native device capabilities.
 For instance, it’s possible to scan a bar with a camera.
 At the same time, there are notifications that remind buyers when it’s time to make more purchases.
 Note that PWAs are still an in-development feature, and may add significant expenses to a project.

 Throughout the Midwest, August Ash was the first web development company to launch a Magento 1.x website and have launched many more since then on both Magento 1 and Magento 2.
+(Note - Magento 1 is sunsetting very soon, and August Ash recommends all Magneto 1 sites migrate to Magento 2 or a different platform as soon as possible.)
 For both B2B and B2C companies, we’ve leveraged the tools discussed to create hundreds of successful websites for small-to-mid-sized businesses.

 Drupal Commerce - The Ecommerce Solution for Content Rich Websites